CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 ### Log in to Azure
 Confirm you can log in to Azure with `az login`

-## Step-by-step directions to run a batch job.
+## Step-by-step directions to run a batch evaluation job

 Upon successful completion of the set-up instructions above, you should be logged in to azure (`az login` and click on link) and be inside a python virtual environment `python3 -m venv .` `source bin/activate`.
 You will also want to make sure you have installed python dependencies `pip install -r batch/requirements.txt`.